Wolf-Tungsten/circt/docs/CorvusCompiler/HWPartitionModules.md

    that belong to the current partition (or by block arguments); only those results are preserved in the clone.
 4. Walk the clone's body.
-Any operation (except the module, `hw.output`, and block arguments) whose `repcut_partitions` does not contain the current ID is queued for removal.
+Any operation (except the module, `hw.output`, and block arguments) whose `hw.repcut_partitions` does not contain the current ID is queued for removal.
 The helper treats missing attributes as "does not belong".
 5. Erase the queued operations, rewriting uses to drop them safely.